dematia/DemaBot/README.md

 Enjoy your new bot.

-made by little fragile french hand of mady2ouf
+made by little fragile french hand of dematia